solankirishav21/Brew-and-Bake-Cafe/README.md

 # Brew-and-Bake-Cafe

- ###  A responsive dummy website made by using HTML and CSS.
+ ###  A responsive dummy website for a CAFE, made by using HTML and CSS.

  Laptop Preview